AnandaKrishnan11/Unet-Architecture-in-CNN/README.md

 This repository contains two versions of the U-Net architecture for image segmentation tasks:

 1. **Original U-Net**: The classic U-Net model used for various segmentation tasks.
-2. **Enhanced U-Net with Batch Normalization**: An updated version with Batch Normalization layers added to improve training stability and performance.
+2. **Enhanced U-Net**: An updated version with Batch Normalization layers, Dropout layers and padding added to improve training stability and performance.

 ## Model Descriptions